Discriminative Learning of the Prototype Set for Nearest Neighbor Classification: Related Work

+The above methods are generally implemented with the \emph{wrapper} or the \emph{filtering} techniques \cite{Olvera-Lopez:2010:RIS:1833239.1833256}.
+The wrapper technique evaluates and selects different sets of prototypes based on the performance of the nearest neighbor classifier.
+The filtering technique selects prototypes based on their individual scores, which are less expensive to compute than the performance measure.

-1A,1D{Due to the importance of the nearest neighbor classification, other means of pre-processing to reduce the computational requirements for the similarity and distance measures also have been explored in wide areas of study.
-In recent years, Approximate Nearest Neighbor Search (ANNS) \cite{Andoni:2008:NHA:1327452.1327494} have drawn strong interest and various techniques have been developed for image classification.
+\relocate{In recent years, Approximate Nearest Neighbor Search (ANNS) \cite{Andoni:2008:NHA:1327452.1327494} has drawn strong interest and various techniques have been developed for image classification.
 ANNS uses a family of hash functions to obtain \emph{buckets} to which the prototypes are hashed, and when a test sample is \emph{queried}, its hash value is used to retrieve relevant prototypes from the bucket.
-The error bounds of the approximation are derived from the probabilities that points closer and further apart than designated distances are hashed to the same and different buckets, respectively.}

-The ANNS approach yields excellent run-time, typically matching that of the best prototype selection method, while maintaining the full set of prototypes. \relocate{While the ANNS approach currently receives much more research interest, the prototype selection approach has its merits worth revisiting.} As shown in the recent survey \cite{Garcia:2012:PSN:2122272.2122582}, the prototype selection methods aimed at reducing the generalization error achieve better accuracy than ANNS. \rewrite{Additionally, the implementation of ANNS requires a class of hash function that can satisfy the conditions for approximation, which is limited to few well-known distance functions, e.g., Hamming, Manhattan, Squared Euclidean, Jaccard, and Arc cos.} \relocate{Finding a suitable LSH family for a domain-specific distance function is generally difficult and is not actively pursued.}

-This paper focuses on a prototype selection approach which requires only the mutual distance matrix as the input, thus is applicable for problems where ANNS approach and also many prototype selection approaches are not.
+The error bounds of the approximation are derived from the probabilities that points closer and further apart than designated distances are hashed to the same and different buckets, respectively.} \relocate{In the recent survey \cite{Garcia:2012:PSN:2122272.2122582}, the prototype selection methods aimed at reducing the generalization error have achieved better accuracy than ANNS.} \relocate{Additionally, the implementation of ANNS requires a class of hash function that can satisfy the conditions for approximation, which is limited to few well-known distance functions.} \relocate{Finding a suitable LSH family for a domain-specific distance function is generally difficult and is not actively pursued.} \relocate{This paper focuses on a prototype selection approach which requires only the mutual distance matrix as the input, thus is applicable for problems where ANNS approach and also many prototype selection approaches are not.}